Introduction to Java Packages

 - Now compile this file with a javac compiler, which can be done by writing javac SupplyChainManagement.java; this will create a .class file in the same directory.

 - Now we can use the command, “javac -d.
-SupplyChainManagement.java”, this command will result in package formation, now directory structure is a thing we have to be keen about, the “.” placed after -d in the above command represents the current working directory.
-So in the selected directory, a folder will be created, and a package will be formed in which the class file created in step 2 will be placed.
+SupplyChainManagement.java”, this command will result in package formation, now directory structure is a thing we have to be keen about; the “.” placed after -d in the above command represents the current working directory.
+The program will create a folder in the selected directory, form a package within that folder, and place the class file created in Step 2 within this package.

 - The next step is to compile the package; this can be done with the following command –